Things To Do Seasonally in the Western White Mountains

 Winter Trip Ideas #2: Ice Skating Shows

 In the winter, Riverwalk Resort converts their pool into an ice skating rink that is open to guests and also hosts professional ice skating shows at night.
 Enjoy a flight of wine at Riverwalk’s Seven Birches Winery and watch people ice skate outside.
-Then stop by La Vista Italian Cuisine for a wood fired pizza and a whiskey flight.
 This is a great option for indoor and outdoor type people with plenty for everyone to enjoy.
 Another place to enjoy a good show is Jean’s Playhouse, or listen to live music downtown and check out the shops.

 Winter Trip Ideas #3: Snowshoeing and Hot Cocoa